jqphu/Mindless/DIARY.md

+# [2020-07-22]  18:54

+Goal:
+* Set up habits to be marked only once a day.
+* Unmark habits.
+* Stretch: Creating habits from the flutter app.

 # [2020-07-22]  20:53
 Bit of a late one but J Cole dropped two songs so you know we coding tonight.